rtakeshi13/labeddit/README.md

-# Product Name
+# Labeddit
-> Short blurb about what your product does.
+> A social network inspired by Reddit

 One to two paragraph statement about your product and what it does.